soer3n/incident-operator/docs/COMPONENTS.md

 There are configuration options per node.
 This contains workload which pods should be isolated or not rescheduled, using a specific debug pod for a node and adding taint to a node.
 Workloads which are configured to be isolated are merged with configured resources under .spec.resources.
 ### resources

-This is a list of workloads whose pods should be isolated on each affected node configured under .spec.nodes and is merged with node specific configurations.
+This is a list of workloads whose pods should be isolated on each affected node configured under .spec.nodes[$key].resources and is merged with node specific configurations.

+### flags

+This is a map of flag settings for draining a node.
+It can be configured global or per node under .spec.nodes[$key].flags and is merged with node specific configuration.